fveilly/mimesis/README.md

 - Triangulates the polygon using the **Earcutr** algorithm
 - Extrudes the 2D mesh into a **3D shape** with configurable depth
 - Maps the original image onto the extruded mesh IV
-- Exports the result to a mesh file
+- Exports the result to a wavefront obj file

 cargo run -- --verbose --texture assets\cow.jpg --mask assets\cow_mask.png